microsoft/mu/docs/DeveloperDocs/build_community_docs.md

 1. filenames should all be lowercase.
 2. filenames should use "_" to separate words and should not have spaces.
-3. all links to pages are case sensitive (when published to github the server is case sensitive)
+3. all links to pages are case sensitive (when published to GitHub the server is case sensitive)
 4. use a code editor like vscode for markdown.
 It has linting support and will identify issues prior to build.

 ## Advanced doc features